 When it comes to investing, knowing how and where to buy stocks can be just as important as what you buy.

 From fundamental stock-pickers like Warren Buffett to caffeine-fueled day traders, investors typically have a process they follow.

-If you are just starting out, that process should include basics like opening a brokerage account and knowing how to place an order.
+If you are just starting out, that process should include basics like opening an online brokerage account and knowing how to place an order.
 From there, you can move on to develop a method for picking what to buy and sell.

 Owning stocks means very different things to different people.
-While specific holdings might change over time for all investors, there are some lasting differences in the types of portfolios people create for themselves - and, consequently, how they pick the stocks in those portfolios.
+While specific holdings might change over time for all investors, there are some lasting differences in the types of portfolios people create for themselves and how they pick the stocks in those portfolios.